NEW ZEALAND

 Of the second part is the felling there

-Of the timbers for the posts at the sacred place,
+of the timbers for the posts at the sacred place,

 10

-11 Te Rangikaupapa,
+11

-The belt which was brought hither
+The belt that was brought here

-By Kanoa and Matuatonga.
+by Kanoa and Matuatonga.

-Hence men's hearts are apprehensive,
+This is why men's hearts are apprehensive,

-Hence men's hearts are fearful,
+they are fearful,

-Ka kīa [e] Paikea Ruatapu i te tama meamea,
+Ka kia [e] Paikea Ruatapu i te tama meamea,

 Ka tahuri i Te Huripureiata,